Ujjwl07/StableVQA-Edge/RUN_ON_LINUX_GPU.md

 ## Compatibility note

-This README intentionally pins the documented Linux GPU runtime to ONNX Runtime **1.20.1** rather than telling users to install an arbitrary latest GPU runtime.
-The project has a C++ integration and optional TensorRT path, so changing the ONNX Runtime version should be treated as a compatibility change and revalidated.

-For the current ONNX Runtime CUDA compatibility matrix, consult the official ONNX Runtime CUDA Execution Provider documentation before changing the pinned version.
+This guide pins the Linux GPU runtime to ONNX Runtime **1.20.1** rather than tracking the latest release.
+The project has a C++ integration and an optional TensorRT path, so changing the ONNX Runtime version is a compatibility change and should be revalidated with `scripts/release_gate.py`.
+Consult the official ONNX Runtime CUDA Execution Provider documentation for the current compatibility matrix before repinning.